Sean Gunn: Career

+Gunn reprised his role as Kraglin in 2022's Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special and 2023's Guardians of the Galaxy Vol. 3.

+In 2024, he reprised his role as Weasel in Creature Commandos, while also voiced G.I.
+Robot.

+In 2025, Gunn appears as Maxwell Lord in Superman.

 Personal life

 Gunn was born in St. Louis, Missouri, the youngest of six children.
-He is the brother of filmmaker James Gunn, actor and political writer Matt Gunn, screenwriter Brian Gunn, producer and former Executive Vice President of Artisan Entertainment Patrick, and a sister, Beth, who works as an employment attorney.
-Their parents are Leota and James F. Gunn, a retired partner and corporate attorney with the law firm Thompson Coburn in St. Louis.
+He is the brother of filmmaker James Gunn, actor and political writer Matt Gunn, screenwriter Brian Gunn, producer and former vice president of Artisan Entertainment Patrick, and a sister, Beth, who works as an employment attorney.
+Their parents are Leota (Hynek) and James F. Gunn, a retired partner and corporate attorney with the law firm Thompson Coburn in St. Louis.

-Gunn and his brothers attended the Jesuit St. Louis University High School, where he graduated in 1992.
+Gunn and his brothers attended the Jesuits' St. Louis University High School, where he graduated in 1992.
 He graduated from The Theatre School at DePaul University in 1996.

-Gunn is married to actress and film director Natasha Halevi.
+Gunn married actress and film director Natasha Halevi in 2019.